 - Chatting on the couch

-- Playing a board game – we currently love Rummikub and Age of War
+- Playing board games for couples – we currently love Rummikub and Age of War

 - Going for a walk or bike ride (in Summer)

-- Cooking all sorts – bread, desserts or biscuits!
+- Cooking all sorts – krauts and pickles, bread, desserts, or biscuits!

 - Playing guitar